 Mr Mark Corner was educated at Southmoor Technical School Sunderland and The University of Manchester Institute of Science and Technology where he read Chemical Engineering.
 He also has an MBA from Manchester Business School.
 He retired from Royal Dutch Shell plc in 2009 after 30 years working in a variety of roles including Chemicals, Corporate and Government Affairs, and global Exploration and Production.
 He has been resident and worked in the UK, Argentina, Peru, Saudi Arabia, Nigeria and Holland.
 He has lived with his family in Langcliffe since 2009, acquiring a home there several years before when the first of his four children started attending Giggleswick School.

-Mr Corner is a member of the Finance and Strategy, Academic and Co-Curricular and Investment Committees.
+Mr Corner is a member of the Finance & Strategy and Academic and Co-Curricular Committees.
 He is also the Governors’ representative of the School’s Health and Safety Committee.

 Accordion Mr John Ellacott

 Mr John Ellacott is an Old Giggleswickian (Catteral Hall & Nowell 1971 - 1981) and former Deputy Head of School.
 He lived in Giggleswick for many years and was a day pupil.
 He was also educated at Gonville and Caius College, Cambridge, where he read Natural Sciences.
 He is a Fellow of the Institute of Chartered Accountants of England and Wales and a Partner in KPMG, based in the Leeds office.
 He lives near Harrogate, North Yorkshire.
 He has been a Governor of the school since 2003.

 Mr Ellacott is a member of the Finance and Strategy Committee and is Chair of the Nominations Committee.